remote-cli/remote/README.md

 include_vcs_ignore_patterns = true
 ```

-If you want to be able to use the same Linux host in the workspace but you want to add one more and modify some exclude patterns, you can create the following workspace config:
+If you want to be able to use the same Linux host in the workspace, but you want to add one more and modify some exclude patterns, you can create the following workspace config:

 ```toml
 [[extends.hosts]]